 So here we are, each time perhaps...
 Nor am I pretending to say, to reflect on what the essence of painting is.
-So, each time, I'd like, in order for those attending the sessions on this research topic to be able to follow me, I will try to indicate more or less precisely the theme that I am following each time and the painters to whom I am referring because there is no reason - the unity of painting poses a problem - there is no reason to establish one [a unity], I mean...
+So, each time, I'd like for those attending the sessions on this research topic to be able ...
+I will try to indicate more or less precisely the theme that I am following each time and the painters to whom I am referring because there is no reason - the unity of painting poses a problem - there is not reason to establish one [a unity], I mean...
 There's no reason to establish one.

-For example, we'll nonetheless again be led to consider, on the level of materials - and here also, this might have something to do with philosophical concepts, even in things related to philosophy - [materials like] watercolor and oil, and oil and acrylics today, all that, fine, whether these are not the same things.
+For example, we'll nonetheless again be led to consider, on the level of materials, if that might have something to do with philosophical concepts, even in associated things: watercolor and oil, and oil and acrylics today, all that, fine, because are these not the same things?
 Where is the unity of painting located?
-Is there a common genre for watercolor, for oil, for acrylics, all that?
+Is there a common genre for watercolor, for oil, for acrylics?
 I don't know; we take nothing for granted (on ne se donne rien).
-I've chosen the themes that interested me, and sometimes they will flow into philosophy - those will be delightful moments for me.
-This will happen when painting inspires a spark within me, a new spark for me onto philosophical concepts.
+I've chosen the themes that interested me, and sometimes they will flow into philosophy - those will be good moments for me.
+This will happen when painting will inspire a spark within me, a new spark for me onto philosophical concepts.
 Fine, so let's give it a try.